-Solomon the wise warns the young men of the strange woman in the book of Proverbs (ch.
+Solomon the wise warns the young men of the immoral woman in the book of Proverbs (ch.
 2;5;7).
 This woman represents primarily the prostitute and the illegitimate wife (ch.
 7:10).
 She is characterized by using smooth words to appeal to the weakness of mankind (ch.
 2:16; 5:3; 7:21).
 Cunningly, she claims to be moral (ch.
-7: 14) and assures her victim of his safety (v.
-19,20).
+7: 14) and assures her victim of his safety (verse 19,20).

 In His service,